 DigitalOcean Holdings: the bull and bear case

-On the flip side, DigitalOcean is not yet a profitable business.
-Its latest earnings per share (EPS) came in at -$0.02 and it is expected that the company will finish the year with a loss.
-However, expectations are that this cloud platform company will break even in 2022 and begin to make a profit moving forward, with EPS for the full year expected to fall between $0.70 and $0.71 per share.
+On the flip side, DigitalOcean is barely a profitable business.
+Its latest adjusted earnings per share (EPS) came in at $0.10.
+However, expectations are that this cloud platform company will begin to make a profit moving forward, with EPS for the full year expected to fall between $0.70 and $0.71 per share.

-However, DigitalOcean may be a very exciting company in the world of cloud computing, but, it has to compete with huge players such as Amazon, Salesforce, and Google.
-But, with its prices remaining lower than its major competitors, DigitalOcean should be able to build up its market share as it grows.
+DigitalOcean may be a very exciting company in the world of cloud computing, but it has to compete with huge players such as Amazon, Salesforce, and Google.
+However, with lower prices than major competitors, DigitalOcean should be able to build up its market share as it grows.

 Cloudflare: the bull and bear case

-Cloudflare is a very popular cloud computing stock that has huge amounts of potential.
-It gives clients with web infrastructure and website security that facilitate content delivery networks and DDoS mitigation services.
+Cloudflare is a popular cloud computing stock with huge potential.
+It gives clients the web infrastructure and website security that facilitate content delivery networks and distributed denial of service (DDoS) mitigation.

 However, Cloudflare faces heavy competition from the likes of Fastly, Amazon, and Microsoft.
 The company is certainly growing and as such its share price is also likely to keep on growing.
-However, with the pandemic still in a situation of uncertainty, if the market were to have another serious wobble again, Cloudflare would likely suffer.
+However, with pandemic headwinds still causing uncertainty, if market volatility continues, Cloudflare could continue to suffer.

 So, which should I buy?

-Cloudflare is the least risky of the two and is the better investment, it has been growing at a pace over the past year and it even has the foresight to lend a helping hand to underserved communities.
+Cloudflare is less risky, and the better investment of the two.
 With its continued large client growth and the potential for expansion into SMB’s from underdeveloped areas, Cloudflare has a very big runway for business growth in the long term.

 DigitalOcean Holdings is a bit riskier, although not by much.
-It is expected to break even shortly after Cloudflare does and it already has a good hold in the SMB market.
+It has met expectations of breaking even by 2022, and it already has a good hold in the SMB market.
 It now needs to focus on establishing a larger customer base before it can diversify its selling strategy.